danbev/learning-crypto/notes/sigstore.md

 `SignedEntryTimestamp` is a signature of the `logIndex`, `body`, and the `integratedTime` time fields created by Rekor.

-The signature can be be retrieved from Rekor using the following command:
+We can check that the signature in fact has been stored in Rekor using the following command:
 ```console
 $ curl --silent https://rekor.sigstore.dev/api/v1/log/entries?logIndex=4874058 | jq '.[].verification.signedEntryTimestamp'
 "MEQCIAD7UUGDjQPvdOP28REv7Lq/ZGQn3j5u4HVdz6IMDBEHAiAlpXP5BD0Hx5CRkcqcfbRJRIjdpschUGf0XcOC6xuuyw=="